BartBruininks/Mocktini/README.md

 - **ε (epsilon)** — interaction strength (how strongly two particle types attract each other)
 - **σ (sigma)** — particle size (controls the effective diameter)

 The exponents 4 and 2 make this potential *softer* than the classic Lennard-Jones 12-6, which means particles can overlap slightly more before being strongly repelled.
 This is sometimes a better model for coarse-grained or colloidal systems.
+Especially in 2D this is a much nicer potential, for it broadens the liquid regime of the particles, making everything a lot less crystalline compared to 12-6 LJ.

 The potential is **shifted** so that it smoothly reaches zero at the cutoff distance *r*c, avoiding energy discontinuities.